xilytix/rev-data-source/etc/rev-data-source.api.md

         // (undocumented)
         used: boolean;
     }
+    // Warning: (ae-forgotten-export) The symbol "RevRecordInvalidatedValue" needs to be exported by the entry point public-api.d.ts
+    //
     // (undocumented)
     export type RecordValuesChangedEventHandler = (this: void, recordIdx: Integer, invalidatedValues: RevRecordInvalidatedValue[]) => void;
 }